 Can you guess which of the seven sins she is?Bedazzled

-is a 1967 film vehicle for Peter Cook and Dudley Moore.
+is a 1967 film directed by Stanley Donen and written by and starring Peter Cook and Dudley Moore

 Moore plays Stanley Moon, a short-order cook at Wimpy's who is hopelessly in love with waitress Margaret (Eleanor Bron) but too shy to tell her how he feels.
 Depressed over his lot in life, he attempts to hang himself.
 When his attempt fails, in steps Satan, who goes by the unlikely name of George Spiggott and is played by Peter Cook.
 George offers Stanley seven wishes in return for his soul, and in his desperation, Stanley sees no reason to refuse... after all, What Could Possibly Go Wrong?

 A remake of the film was released in 2000